davegallant/site/content/blog/using-a-realtek-nic-with-opnsense/index.md

 I did some web searching / LLM prompting and discovered that some people have had improved results after installing the OPNsense plugin **os-realtek-re**.

-After installing the plugin and ensuring the kernel module was loaded at boot by following the post-install instructions, the throughput was still signicantly slower than before adding a second NIC.
+After installing the plugin and ensuring the kernel module was loaded at boot by following the post-install instructions, the throughput was still significantly slower than before adding a second NIC.

 I was starting to think that there might be a problem with the hardware and began the process to return it to the vendor.